 The Ngorongoro Crater is a caldera – a volcano cone that has collapsed inward, creating a 15-mile wide hole in the earth surrounded by a high rim on all sides.
 Over the eons, sediments accumulated on the crater floor and a shallow lake formed in the center of the caldera, providing an environment where abundant food and water are available year round.
 Here, protected from the vicious cycle of drought and heavy rains that mark the Serengeti, the animals in Ngorongoro have no need to migrate.

 If the Serengeti is all about the big cats, Ngorongoro Crater was about zebra and wildebeest.
-Certainly there are other animals here, a few of which are shown in the following photos:
+But there are other animals to see on safari here, a few of which are shown in the following photos:

 But the zebra and wildebeest are here in such massive numbers that they took my breath away.
 These two animals travel together because the wildebeest need the more nutritious grasses, while the zebra can exist on lower quality grasses, so they complement each other.